jk-gan/my-website/posts/rust-str-string.md

 Nice!
 It is running now.
 But what is `String` and `str`?

 ### What is `String`?
+There are 2 main string types in Rust, `str` and `String`.
 The `String` type is provided by Rust's standard library.
 It is actually just a [wrapper of `Vec<u8>`](https://github.com/rust-lang/rust/blob/master/library/alloc/src/string.rs#L272-L281) with the guarantees of UTF-8 encoding.

 `String` is:
 - heap-allocated